BIBLICAL HERMENEUTICS

 4. ALLOW SCRIPTURE TO INTERPRET SCRIPTURE (COMPARE SCRIPTURE WITH SCRIPTURE)

-To avoid eisegesis, it is best to consult a concordance or interlinear Bible for the proper use of a word or phrase to see how it is used elsewhere in Scripture.
+To avoid eisegesis, it is helpful to consult a concordance or interlinear Bible to understand the correct usage of a word or phrase and see how it is applied elsewhere in Scripture.

 5. CONTEXT IS KING